Raymond Barbosa Faculty, Health and Fitness

 Jamila Bassett School Counselor

-Ms. Bassett is excited to join the Cristo Rey Philadelphia family as a Student Counselor.
+Ms. Bassett is proud to be a member of the Cristo Rey Philadelphia team.
 Ms. Bassett has over 13 years experience in counseling.
 She was the Behavioral Health Liaison for the Chester Upland School District for 3 years and the Counseling Intern for 1 year.
-Ms. Bassett graduated from East Stroudsburg University of Pennsylvania (B.A Sociology, minor Criminal Justice,1998), Philadelphia College of Osteopathic Medicine (M.S.
+Ms. Bassett graduated from East Stroudsburg University of Pennsylvania (B.A.
+Sociology, Minor in Criminal Justice, 1998), Philadelphia College of Osteopathic Medicine (M.S.
 Organizational Development and Leadership, 2006) and Capella University (M.S.
 Counseling, 2012).
 She is a current Ph.D. candidate at Capella in General Psychology.
 Ms. Bassett is well versed in supporting students academically using a person-centered approach that promotes encouragement and development.
 Ms. Bassett is a proud mother of her two sons, Malik and Marcus.